OneBlockPlus/polkadot-hackathon-2024/singapore/28-6Sigmaverse/doc/WebGLChannel.md

     WebGLChannel->>React: CallReactFunction2(message)
 ```

 This basic timing graph illustrates the communication flow between React, WebGLChannel, and Unity based on the information provided about the WebGLChannel class.
-You can modify this graph to include more specific timing information or additional interactions as needed.